517: No Such Thing As Julius Caesar's Dad Jokes

 Eugene Powellman also identified the source for the smells in urine

-So just a few things back.
-Wow, wow,
+so just a few things back.
+Wow.

-P smells.
+Oh, I know why P smells.
 I know why piss smells.

-If you're sat next to someone at a wedding and they say, What do you do?
-You say, I'm a chemist, and they go, Oh, have you chemisted anything that I might know?
+If you're sat next to someone at a wedding and they say, what do you do?
+You say, I'm a chemist.

+And they go, oh, have you chemisted anything that I might know?
 Then what is your response?
 Have you ever smelled some piss?

 I know why.